 EDGE’s protoyping efforts are supported since 2016 by the Intel Parallel Computing Center (Intel PCC) at the San Diego Supercomputer Center (SDSC).
 Support for spontaneous rupture simulations was initiated through the Southern California Earthquake Center (SCEC) contribution #16247: “Increasing the Efficiency of Dynamic Rupture Simulations by Concurrently Executed Forward Runs”.
 The development of nonlinear earthquake simulations is supported by the SCEC contribution #18211: “Nonlinear Earthquake Simulations Through Robust and Accurate A Posteriori Sub-Cell Limiting”.

 High performance computing resources are required for development, testing, and accurate simulations.
+EDGE ran in the Amazon Elastic Compute Cloud and Google Cloud Platform.
 EDGE ran on Cori Phase 2, Theta, Stampede 2, Blue Waters, Comet, and Endeavour.
+This research was supported by the AWS Cloud Credits for Research program.
+This research used resources of the Google Cloud.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 This research used resources of the Argonne Leadership Computing Facility (ALCF), which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575.
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.